nmolnar-parsons/Summer-25-Workshop/notes.md

     - Structured representation of elements and their relationships in the document
     - Created by the browser from the HTML document - nested tree of HTML elements
     - Every content wrapped in HTML tag is a “DOM Object”/“Node”
-- <head> hold invisible information for a document
+- "<head>" hold invisible information for a document
 - Event: any action/interatcion in a browser
     - Use JS to react to events (event handling)
 - In short: